 As much as cultures around the world vary, it is rare to find someone who does not feel touched by a thank you that adds a little freedom to their life, and certainly, a monetary token has far more power than mere words.
 So help us, we are human, and cash is king.
 Bear in mind that tourism, as part of the service industry, has a long and rich tradition of people who provide outstanding, top class performance making careers out of gratuities, and your money is a vote for the kind of world you wish to live in.
 Some companies will provide a specific tipping suggestion when booking a guide (often 10-15% of the price of the tour), when booking directly with a guide you can consider this to be at your discretion.
 Although it is always a nice gesture when stopping for lunch to pick up the tab when inviting the guide to join you.
 When hiring transportation for your tour, it is customary to tip the driver (a suggested 5% of the full price), whether they are driving a bus or a smaller private vehicle.

 This is again a notable difference between an amateur and a professional: the amateur will never let you forget about gratuities; a professional will always make you feel at home with the choice ultimately in your hands.

 Private Guided Tours of Berlin

-The Berlin Guides Association, of which I am proud to say I am a member, provides a list of peer-reviewed guides in Berlin, along with the tours they offer and the different languages they guide in.
+The Berlin Guides Association, of which I am proud to say I am a member (and current President), provides a list of peer-reviewed guides in Berlin, along with the tours they offer and the different languages they guide in.

 Public Tour Companies in Berlin